vdbrink/vdbrink.github.io/desk/office_mood_board.md

 <br>

-The idea how it must look like was started with a digital *mood board*, a Pinterest board where I saved photos of offices and accessories that caught my eye.
+My idea for how the office should look started with a digital *mood board*: a Pinterest board where I saved photos of offices and accessories that caught my eye.
-After a few months of collecting images from Pinterest, social media, and Google Images, a clear pattern of colors and materials emerged.
+After a few months of collecting images from Pinterest, social media, and Google Images, a clear pattern of colors and materials started to emerge.
-Dark walnut tones, dark green accents, green plants, and acoustic panels were the common thread running through most of the photos.
+Dark walnut tones, dark green accents, green plants, and acoustic panels became the common thread running through most of the photos.

 <a href="images/mood_board_pinterest.png">
 <img src="images/mood_board_pinterest.png" alt="Pinterest mood board" width="100%" />